 Domestic or Wild?

 Ohio House Rabbit Rescue is frequently contacted by Good Samaritans about rabbits found outdoors in their yard, neighborhood, etc. The first thing to do is figure out if the rabbit is wild or domestic.
 If the rabbit does not look like the picture below, then it is a domestic rabbit.
-If you need help with a wild rabbit that may be injured or in danger, then please contact the Ohio Wildlife Center.
+If you’re still unsure, check out this helpful article on Wild Bunnies vs. Pet Bunnies from Small Pet Select.
+If you need help with a wild rabbit that may be injured or in danger, please contact the Ohio Wildlife Center.

 If it is indeed a domestic rabbit that you’ve found outdoors, then it will need to be rescued as it does not possess the means for survival in the wild.
 Occasionally a domestic rabbit may escape an outdoor enclosure, but in most cases domestic rabbits are found outdoors after being intentionally “set free” by their previous owner, and they need your help.
 The first thing you should do is contact your local rabbit rescue with: